ExperiencersInternational/tvsetup/readme.md

 |805|Now 80s|720p|N/A|
 |807|RT UK*|1080p|UK|

-`* Opinions shared do not represent my own opinions and users should be warned that this channel hosts Russian state-affiliated media. ** Subtitles available.
-Haven't been able to test most things for subtitles yet, and I'm having issues with getting ITV1 and ITV4 to work. *** Channel confirmed to be region-locked.`
+`* Opinions shared do not represent my own opinions and users should be warned that this channel hosts Russian state-affiliated media. ** Subtitles available. *** Channel confirmed to be region-locked.`

 ### Radio